What does a retail sales specialist do?

 Created brand awareness by administering training to Sales Associates and Cosmetics Managers.

-Some of the skills we found on retail sales specialist resumes included "retail sales," "pos," and "store management."
-We have detailed the most important retail sales specialist responsibilities below.
+Common skills that a retail sales specialist uses to do their job include "retail sales," "pos," and "store management."
+You can find details on the most important retail sales specialist responsibilities below.

 A sales clerk is responsible for assisting customers in purchasing products, responding to customer inquiries, and providing product recommendations.
 Sales clerks require excellent customer service and communication skills to offer the best services to the customers and maintain good customer feedback for the business.
 They also check inventories, request supplies as needed, and organize product displays on the appropriate shelves.
 A sales clerk must have strong verbal communication skills to manage customer concerns and excellent time-management skills to perform tasks within the fast-paced work environment.

-As far as similarities go, this is where it ends because a retail sales specialist responsibility requires skills such as "store management," "brand awareness," "client relationships," and "increase sales."
+While similarities exist, there are also some differences between retail sales specialists and sales clerk.
+For instance, retail sales specialist responsibilities require skills such as "store management," "brand awareness," "client relationships," and "increase sales."
 Whereas a sales clerk is skilled in "sales transactions," "store policies," "store displays," and "professional selling."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 Usually working on a contractual basis, a seasonal sales representative serves as the clients' point of contact in businesses.
 They typically offer products and services through calls and correspondence, arrange appointments, discuss promotions, explain product specifications and pricing, negotiate contracts, arrange payment plans, and build positive relationships with clients.
 Moreover, a seasonal sales representative must perform research and analysis to identify business and client opportunities, generate leads, and develop sales strategies while adhering to the company's policies and regulations.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that retail sales specialist responsibilities requires skills like "store management," "retail store," "inventory management," and "brand awareness."
-But a seasonal sales representative might use skills, such as, "sales transactions," "seasonal sales," "seasonal position," and "loss prevention."
+For example, resumes show us that retail sales specialist responsibilities requires skills like "store management," "retail store," "inventory management," and "brand awareness."
+But a seasonal sales representative might use other skills in their typical duties, such as, "sales transactions," "seasonal sales," "seasonal position," and "loss prevention."

 A retail clerk is responsible for selling goods and services to the customers, recommending products based on their needs, and responding to the customers' inquiries and concerns about the product.
 Retail clerks assist with the store's marketing strategies, organize product displays, monitor inventories, endorse promotional discounts, and help customers on their checkout payments.
 A retail clerk must have excellent communication and customer service skills to handle customers' requests and ensure their highest satisfaction.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from retail sales specialist resumes include skills like "store management," "brand awareness," "client relationships," and "increase sales," whereas a retail clerk might be skilled in "groceries," "basic math," "math," and "ladders. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from retail sales specialist resumes include skills like "store management," "brand awareness," "client relationships," and "increase sales," whereas a retail clerk is more likely to list skills in "groceries," "basic math," "math," and "ladders. "

 Sales associates are responsible for promoting the company's goods or services.
 They are expected to provide exceptional customer service to prospective buyers.
 They should be familiar with all features of the company's products or services so that they can answer the customers' inquiries.
 Sales associates also assist customers in processing their checkouts, refunds, returns, and other needs.
 They should be customer-oriented, and they should have great communication skills.
 They should know how to sell their products or services to customers.
 They are considered the company's representatives on the ground.

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between retail sales specialists and sales associates, there are some differences that are important to note.
 For one, a retail sales specialist might have more use for skills like "store management," "brand awareness," "client relationships," and "increase sales."
-Meanwhile, some sales associates might include skills like "cash handling," "loss prevention," "basic math," and "math" on their resume.
+Meanwhile, some responsibilities of sales associates require skills like "cash handling," "loss prevention," "basic math," and "math. "